megat-z/TCP-AW/README.md

   Add missing scripts to `test/test-scripts/` or update `test-cases.json` accordingly.
 - **Distance matrices not updating?**
   Confirm changes are being committed to `test-cases.json`.
+- **Prioritization or execution not running after other commits?**
+  Check automation logs and ensure prioritization scripts are enabled and reading latest matrices.

 ---